Ayan-dot/2381C-VRC/README.md

 # 2381C Change Up Codebase

-This repository was created as part of the VEX VRC Change Up Competition for the 2020-2021 competition season.
+This repository was created as part of the VEX VRC Change Up Competition for the 2020-2021 competition season, using PROS V5 as our coding platform.
 Mainly, the programming aspect of the competition consists of coding:

 - driver control (including macros for driving); and
 - a reliable drive pathway for the autonomous sequence and programming skills.